Using Roles and Permissions

 Edit

-This permission determines who can modify files including tags, comments, metadata, and file versions.
+This permission determines who can modify files, including tags, metadata, and file versions.

 Upload